kushalkatari/Proposal5B-BearcatE/Proposal.md

 A progressive web application application that display an event conducted by various student organizations in Northwest Missouri State University, randomly every day.

+### Schedule

+For every two weeks, a sprint is calculated.
+Each step will be completed in a single Sprint.
+### Scope of work

+Sprints are divided into 9 segments, with the start and completion dates as well as what we must do in each sprint is clearly stated.

 ### Sprints

 | Sprints   | Start Date | End Date | Task                                                                                                              |